seung-lab/fpzip/README.md

 [![PyPI version](https://badge.fury.io/py/fpzip.svg)](https://badge.fury.io/py/fpzip)

+# Introduction

+This is a fork of https://github.com/seung-lab/fpzip with changes to allow it to work with Python 3.11 and also have a different PyPI deployment system.

 # fpzip

 fpzip is a compression algorithm supporting lossless and lossy encoding for up to 4 dimensional floating point data.
 This package contains Python C++ bindings for the fpzip algorithm (version 1.3.0).
 The version number for this package is independent.
 Python 3.7+ is supported.